jakeleyhr/GetVISTA/README.md

                         genes, 'ex' to exclude them -vis                  Display graphical representation of the sequence in the terminal
 ```
 This command functions almost identically to encoords, except that it queries the GenBank nucleotide database rather than Ensembl so has aspects of gbcoords (the absence of the **-all** argument, replaced in a sense by **-x**).
-The other key difference with encoords is that an accession code (e.g. NC_000020 for human chromosome 20 in GRCh38.p14) must be specified with **-a** instead of a speces name with **-s**, and the genomic coordinates therefore just require the base region, not the chromosome (e.g. 500000-600000 instead of 20:500000-600000).
+The other key difference with encoords is that an accession code (e.g. NC_000020 for human chromosome 20 in GRCh38.p14) must be specified with **-a** instead of a species name with **-s**, and the genomic coordinates therefore just require the base region, not the chromosome (e.g. 500000-600000 instead of 20:500000-600000).
 ```
 $ gbcoords -a NC_000020 -c 500000-600000
 ```